hugomilesi/Neural-Network-Fraud-Transaction/README.md

 - eda.ipynb: Commented Walkthrough of the Exploratory Data Analysis process and visualizations.

-- ANN.ipynb: Artificial Neural Network Model.
+- ANN_model.ipynb: Artificial Neural Network Model.

+-  ANN_model_presentation.pdf: Slide presentation of the entire project.

 - requirements.txt: All packages necessary to use this repo (run pip install -r requirements.txt)